cchndl/secop-site/source/spec/protocol.rst

     - module names on a SEC Node (including the group entries of those modules)
     - accessible names of a module (including the group entries of those parameters) (each module has its own scope)
     - properties
-    - names of elements in a struct_ (each struct has its own scope)
+    - names of elements in a :ref:`struct` (each struct has its own scope)
-    - names of variants in an enum_ (each enum has its own scope)
+    - names of variants in an :ref:`enum` (each enum has its own scope)
     - names of qualifiers

 SECoP defined names are usually lowercase, though that is not a restriction (esp. not for module names).